mklissa/dceo/README.md

     self.rep_optimizer_state, all_phis)
 ```
 Here `phi_current` and `phi_next` are consecutive states whereas `phi_random_u` and `phi_random_u` are randomly sampled states.

-Note that recent improvements on this representation learning method have lead to the [Proper Laplacian](https://arxiv.org/abs/2310.10833) for which a [GitHub repository](https://github.com/tarod13/laplacian_dual_dynamics) exists.

 **Option Learning**